Genez-io/genezio/README.md

 ## How does it work?

 Genezio is using JSON RPC 2.0 to facilitate the communication between SDK and your class.
 Your functions are deployed in Genezio infrastructure.
+The functions are not executed on a long lasting Virtual Machine.
+Instead our system uses a serverless approach.
+Whenever a request is received, your code is loaded and executed.
+This is more cost and energy efficient.
+However, the developer needs to take this into account.
+The values of the global variables are not persisted between runs.